spack/spack/lib/spack/docs/config_yaml.rst

 set the length of the hash in the installation path from 1 to 32.
 The default path uses the full 32 characters.

-Secondly, it is
-also possible to modify the entire installation scheme.
-By default Spack uses ``{architecture}/{compiler.name}-{compiler.version}/{name}-{version}-{hash}`` where the tokens that are available for use in this directive are the same as those understood by the ``Spec.format`` method.
+Secondly, it is also possible to modify the entire installation scheme.
+By default Spack uses ``{architecture}/{compiler.name}-{compiler.version}/{name}-{version}-{hash}`` where the tokens that are available for use in this directive are the same as those understood by the :meth:`~spack.spec.Spec.format` method.
 Using this parameter it is possible to use a different package layout or reduce the depth of the installation paths.
 For example

      .. code-block:: yaml